How to Use Microsoft Excel’s Data Analysis ToolPak for Descriptive Statistics

 If you have never used the Data Analysis ToolPak, it is probably inactive on your Excel program.
 You can check to see if you have it by first clicking on the data tab.
 Next, look for the analysis group on the far-right side of your screen.
 If data analysis option does not exist use the following steps to activate this add-in.

-- Click on the File. tab click options, and then click on “Add-Ins.”
+- Click on the File tab, followed by clicking on options.
+Next, click on “Add-Ins.”

 - Next, click on the “Go” button to the manage add-ins section.